At 10 hrs/week

 Each project will be reviewed by the Udacity reviewer network.
-Feedback will be provided and if you do not pass the project, you will be asked to resubmit the project until it passes.
+Feedback will be provided, and if you do not pass the project, you will be asked to resubmit the project until it passes.

-Please see the Udacity Nanodegree program FAQs found here for policies on enrollment in our programs.
+Please see the Udacity Program FAQs for policies on enrollment in our programs.